moskytw/mosql/docs/deprecated.rst

 ..
 .. warning::
-    The modules here will be removed in version 0.11.
+    The modules here are no longer maintained, and will be removed in version 0.11.

 .. testsetup::